*This article contains affiliate links.

 On the other hand, sacrificing yourself (and your family’s welfare) to help others is no good either.
 Selling your house to help a friend financially (then complaining later on when they won’t do the same for you)?
 Stop that!
 There are ways to help without sacrificing your own livelihood: Give encouragement, contacts, ideas, or other forms of help so that they can solve the problem themselves.

 It’s best to remember the words of Malcolm S. Forbes: “You can easily judge the character of a man by how he treats those who can do nothing for him.”
 Help others because you are kind, not because you want something back.

 Olivia Fox Cobane, the author of The Charisma Myth: How Anyone can Master the Art and Science of Personal Magnetism, said that there are three main factors to being Charismatic: Presence, Power, and Warmth.

 Presence is being fully engaged in listening and interacting with others.
 You often notice the lack of this when you talk to someone and you know they’re not listening because they’re thinking of something else.
 You probably felt offended whenever people do that, so avoid doing it to others.

-Power charisma is the ability to project that you can change the world around you.
+Power charisma is the ability to project the image that you can change the world around you (and if you can use it to help others).
 This is very similar to what people would call “confidence.”